vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-urbantz-AwwLV.md

 url: "https://urbantz.breezy.hr/p/867976e3f666-software-engineer"
 applyUrl: "https://urbantz.breezy.hr/p/867976e3f666-software-engineer/apply"
 timestamp: 1619481600000
-hashtags: "#javascript,#operations,#angular,#nodejs,#kubernetes,#css,#mongodb,#docker,#aws,#azure"
+hashtags: "#javascript,#kubernetes,#mongodb,#operations,#angular,#nodejs,#css,#docker,#aws,#azure"
 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "If you have 5 years, consider applying to Urbantz's job post for a new software engineer."
+summary: "To apply as a Software Engineer at Urbantz, you preferably need to have some knowledge of: #javascript, #kubernetes, #mongodb."
 summaryBackup: "To apply as a software engineer at Urbantz, you preferably need to have some knowledge of: #javascript, #operations, #angular."
-featured: 20
+featured: 6
 ---

 ## Your talent and creative mind are needed at Urbantz !